Class 12 : Electric Potential of a Dipole and a System of Charges Class 12 Notes | EduRev

 Potential due to an Electric Dipole

-The electric dipole is an arrangement which consists of two equal and opposite charges +q and -q separated by a small distance 2a.
+- The electric dipole is an arrangement that consists of two equal and opposite charges +q and -q separated by a small distance 2a.

-Electric dipole moment is represented by a vector p of magnitude 2qa and this vector points in direction from -q to +q.
+- Electric dipole moment is represented by a vector p of magnitude 2qa and this vector points in the direction from -q to +q.

-Since electric potential obeys superposition principle so potential due to electric dipole as a whole would be sum of potential due to both the charges +q and -q.
+- Since electric potential obeys the superposition principle so potential due to electric dipole as a whole would be sum of potential due to both the charges +q and -q.
 Thus

 where r1 and r2 respectively are distance of charge +q and -q from point R.

-Now draw line PC perpandicular to RO and line QD perpandicular to RO as shown in figure.
-From triangle POC
+- Now draw line PC perpandicular to RO and line QD perpandicular to RO as shown in figure.

 therefore OC=acosθ similarly OD=acosθ